Maximum residue levels for isopyrazam

 Why?

 The active substance isopyrazam is no longer approved in the EU because it has been classified as carcinogenic and toxic for reproduction (ECHA 2020).
-Therefore the EU proposes to reduce the MRLs for this substance to the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods).
-This will apply to all products except those for which MRLs are based on Codex MRLs (CXLs) or import tolerances, which have been reviewed by EFSA (2021) and found to present no health risks for the consumer.
+The EU initially proposed to reduce the MRLs for this substance to the limit of determination (LOD) on all products except those for which MRLs are based on Codex MRLs (CXLs) or import tolerances and found by EFSA (2021) to present no health risks for the consumer.

 Timeline